Skip to main content

 note

-This command will initialize your pipeline with chess as the source and the AWS S3 as the destination.
+This command will initialize your pipeline with chess as the source and AWS S3 as the destination.

 Set up the destination and credentials